 Patients with appendicitis usually first present to the emergency department with abdominal pain.
 The triage nurse should be familiar with the signs and symptoms of appendicitis because these patients need urgent admission and treatment to prevent perforation.
 However, making a diagnosis of appendicitis is not always easy.

 Several guidelines exist that can help healthcare workers make a diagnosis of appendicitis.
 While most physicians, nurse practitioners, and physician assistants rely on the physical exam, others may obtain an ultrasound.
 For questionable cases, a CT scan of the abdomen may be helpful.
 The American College of Radiology recommends an ultrasound in pregnant women and an MRI in inconclusive cases in the same patient population.

 Controversy also exists on how to best manage an appendiceal mass or phlegmon and when to undertake surgery.
 There is no longer any question that laparoscopic appendectomy is associated with minimal pain and faster recovery, but it is costly.
-Other studies indicate that a single small incision provides comparable results to a laparoscopic appendectomy and is cost effective.
-In view of these controversies, a multidisciplinary approach to diagnosis and management of appendicitis needs to be established in each institution to ensure that the patient has no morbidity and the management is cost-effective. (level III)
+Other studies indicate that a single small incision provides comparable results to a laparoscopic appendectomy and is cost-effective.
+Given these controversies, an interprofessional team approach to diagnosis and management of appendicitis needs to be established in each institution to ensure that the patient has no morbidity, and the management is cost-effective.
+(Level 3)